Skip to main content

 I took a deep breath and looked back to the way we had came from, out of the forest.

 When I turned back to the deer, it no longer looked much like a deer.
-It had those steel blue eyes with long, dark lashes, and it now had bear paws instead of hooves, and a long fox-like tail.
+It still had those steel blue eyes and antlers but now resembled a bear, with sharp claws in its big paws and a fox-like tail.

 "Go!"
 It told me.
 "And whatever you do, don't look at the screens."